Are you looking for a water softener or a water filter? Is there a difference, or are they interchangeable?

 A water softener helps turn your hard water into soft water.
 This process can be better simplified if you think of a chemical magnet.
 The water supply is pressurized through a system that is equipped with beads.
 These beads are generally full of positively charged sodium ions.

 The calcium, as well as other mineral ions present in your hard water, reacts with these sodium ions.
 In the end, the water softener works by replacing the negative ions with sodium ions.
 However, this process does not remove any contaminants but simply targets the minerals that cause the hardness in the water.
+Some of the best examples for water softeners include Nuvo H2O water softener, GE waterboss water softener, Water softener for Well Water with Iron, etc.

 Benefits of Water Softeners